MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 ### <a name="order-priority"></a>Order Priority
 Within a given SKU, the requested or available date represents the highest priority; the demand of today should be dealt with before the demand of the coming days.
 But apart from this some kind of priority, the different demand and supply types are sorted according to business importance to decide which demand should be satisfied before satisfying another demand.
 On the supply side, the order priority will tell what source of supply should be applied before applying other sources of supply.

-For more information, see [Design Details: Prioritising Orders](design-details-prioritizing-orders.md).
+For more information, see [Prioritising Orders](design-details-balancing-demand-and-supply.md#prioritizing-orders).

 ## <a name="demand-forecasts-and-blanket-orders"></a>Demand Forecasts and Blanket Orders
 Forecasts and blanket orders both represent anticipated demand.
 The blanket order, which covers a customer’s intended purchases over a specific period of time, acts to lessen the uncertainty of the overall forecast.
 The blanket order is a customer-specific forecast on top of the unspecified forecast as illustrated below.

 ![Planning with forecasts](media/NAV_APP_supply_planning_1_forecast_and_blanket.png "Planning with forecasts")

-For more information, see the “Forecast Demand is Reduced by Sales Orders” section in [Design Details: Loading the Inventory Profiles](design-details-loading-the-inventory-profiles.md).
+For more information, see the “Forecast Demand is Reduced by Sales Orders” section in [Loading the Inventory Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).

 ## <a name="planning-assignment"></a>Planning Assignment
 All items should be planned for, however, there is no reason to calculate a plan for an item unless there has been a change in the demand or supply pattern since the last time a plan was calculated.